Docker Basics : Part 1

 docker build -t mmumshad/my-customer-app .

-Once we build the image, it basically created some layers.
+Once we build the image, it basically creates some layers.
 Basically each layer follows the commands.

 All the layers build will be cached.
 So, if a step fails,